Music MA in Conducting

 • An Office of Graduate Studies online application with fee by the stated admission deadline.

-• The most qualified applicants will be selected to take part in a live audition (and interview) conducting the UC Davis Symphony Orchestra.
+• The most qualified applicants will be selected to take part in a live audition (and interview) conducting a university ensemble.

 • For eligibility requirements to apply for fellowships and financial aid, see here.